ArceusOmkar7/Reporter/frontend/README.md

 - API integration is handled through a centralized service
 - Form validation is implemented using React Hook Form
 - The application is fully responsive and mobile-friendly

+## Project Completion (May 27, 2025)

+The frontend development for the Reportr project is now complete.
+All planned user-facing and admin dashboard features have been implemented.

 ## Recent Changes